Chevelleboyer/DataStructuresHandbook/README.md

 by Chevelle Boyer

 This is a summary of the data structures I have mastered.
-Data structures are a way to efficiently store and organize data.
-These are important to know because they show an understanding of the actual mechanics.
-Knowing data structures also proves that given a problem I am equipped with the neccesary tools to solve it in an efficient and practical manner.
+Data structures are an efficient way to store, organize, and manipulate data.
+These are important to know because they show an actual understanding of the working mechanics and what's going on under the hood.
+Knowing these data structures also proves that given a problem I am equipped with the neccesary tools to create a solution in the most efficient and practical manner.

 ## The List